REMEMBER!

 The revised policy presumes that service members who die in

-captivity as a “qualifying prisoner of war” died as the “result of
+captivity as a “qualifying prisoner of war” died as the “result

-contrary, Lainez said.
+evidence to the contrary, Lainez said.

 The policy revision, “reflects the feeling that the conditions